CoffeeAndCodeCommunity/redux_course_demo_draft/README.md

 $ code .
 ```

 I would also suggest that you fire up the development server and take a look at your app in the browser.
 You can actually keep it running while you make changes to your code for the most part.
 The hot reloading allows you to do that and instantly see your changes come across in the browser.
-For the most part anyway.
-Sometimes you DO have to restart your server, so please keep that in mind.
-More on that later.
+For the most part anyway (sometimes you DO have to restart your server, so please keep that in mind).

 I usually take a moment to clean up the scaffolded code.
-IMO, we should always keep our code base clean and avoid having too many files if we don't need them.
-I get rid of some of the `css` and `test` files, as well as the `svg` file with the spinning React logo.
+IMO, we should always keep our code base clean and avoid having too many files if we don’t need them.
+I also get rid of some of the `css` and `test` files, as well as the `svg` file with the spinning React logo.
 I suggest that you do the same.
 As a personal preference, I also change the suffix on the `App` component to `.jsx`.

 Your folder and file structure should look something like this: